2i2c-org/2i2c-org.github.io/content/blog/2026/cloudbank-self-service/index.md

   - learning
 ---

 We recently enabled [CloudBank](/collaborators/cloudbank) to run Terraform changes for their cluster without needing to wait on 2i2c engineers for each request.
-The initial motivator was provisioning home-directory storage disks for new community hubs, and we wanted to empower them to solve similar problems in the future.
+They run 50+ hubs for various community colleges, and we want to enable them to self serve as much of that as possible.
+When we introduced home directory quotas, they were no longer able to set up hubs by themselves without help from 2i2c engineers.
+Our goal was to empower them to be able to set up new hubs in a safe way while still benefiting from the home directory limits work.

 {{< figure src="featured.png" caption="CloudBank simplifies cloud access for computer science research and education.">}}